 Abstract: On the second page, the abstract should follow the title (no authors’ name) in an unstructured format of not more than 250 words and must be able to stand independently and should state the Background, Methods, Results, and Conclusion.
 Write the abstract in the third person.
 References should not be cited and abbreviations should be avoided.

 Keywords: A list of three to six keywords for indexing should be included at the bottom of the abstract.

 Introduction: The introduction should contain a description of the problem under investigation and a brief survey of the existing literature on the subject.

 Materials and Methods: Sufficient details must be provided to allow the work to be repeated.
 Correct chemical names should be given and strains of organisms should be specified.
-Suppliers of materials need only be mentioned if this may affect the results.
+Suppliers of materials need to be mentioned.
 Use System International (SI) units and symbols.

 Results: This section should describe concisely the rationale of the investigation and its outcomes.
 Data should not be repeated in both a Table and a Figure.
 Tables and Figures should be selected to illustrate specific points.
 Do not tabulate or illustrate points that can be adequately and concisely described in the text.

 Discussion: This should not simply recapitulate the Results.
 It should relate results to previous work and interpret them.
 Combined Results and Discussion sections are encouraged when appropriate.